pjpscriv/pjpscriv.github.io/content/en/now.md

   - I'm now up to level 6 (out of 8)!
 - Thinking about applying for jobs
 - Doing some volunteering for groups back in New Zealand
-- Doing an ridiculous amount of updates to this site
+- Doing a ridiculous amount of updates to this site